-i.
+- i.
 Determination of length of cycle:

-The determination of the length of the evaluation cycle for permanent teachers shall be:

-- a. established during the goal setting conference. - b. based upon the goal(s) selected. - set by the administration if previous evaluation(s) have indicated the teacher is not meeting district standards.
+The determination of the length of the evaluation cycle for permanent teachers licensed staff, including any changes to the length of the cycle shall be determined using the procedures outlined in the District Professional Development and Evaluation Plan. - a. established during the goal setting conference. - b. based upon the goal(s) selected. - set by the administration if previous evaluation(s) have indicated the teacher is not meeting district standards.